 All good landlords will try and respond as quickly as possible when problems occur, but sometimes things need to be prioritised and younger people tend to be more accepting of this than older tenants who can be very demanding of their ‘rights’.

-A common issue mentioned by landlords who rent to students is the short-term nature of their accommodation needs.
+The disadvantages A common issue mentioned by landlords who rent to students is the short-term nature of their accommodation needs.
 As they form new relationships in college, many students will seek to change their living arrangements, often without giving the requisite notice to the landlord.
 Others may drop out of courses altogether.

 There is also the issue of properties being vacated during the long summer holidays and over the Christmas break.
 This can leave a property exposed to security issues such as vandalism and break-ins, not to mention the interruption to a revenue stream.